CWEzio/Notes/softgym.md

     ln -s /usr/local/bin/python3.8 /usr/bin/python3
     ```
     Now the `python3` in `vcd_env/bin` can find the python interpreter in the docker container.
     > Above is all the changes that we make to the docker container.
 You can commit changes to the docker container to create a new image.
+Remember to install `pybind11` on your python environment if you use a new `python3.8` virtual environment.
 8. Modify `prepare.sh` to
     ```
     source /home/chenwang/vcd_env/bin/activate